-11.6.4 The Application Site comprises mostly semi-improved grassland, situated between an industrial estate and The Haven.
-The main land uses near the site include a recycling centre (operated by Mick George Ltd), a household waste recycling centre, several warehouses, several footpaths along the boundary of the Application Site and overhead powerlines crossing the Application Site.
+11.6.4 The Principal Application Site comprises mostly semi-improved grassland, situated between an industrial estate and The Haven.
+The main land uses near the site include a recycling centre (operated by Mick George Ltd at the time of writing), a household waste recycling centre, several warehouses, several footpaths along the boundary of the Principal Application Site and overhead powerlines crossing the Principal Application Site.
+A further description of the Principal Application Site is provided in Chapter 5 Project Description.